Rachana-26/AWS_Projects/Solution Implementation of S3 Buckets for Web Content Hosting/README.md

 #### 1.Create an S3 bucket Set permissions section, uncheck the box of Block all public access

 #### 2.In the properties of S3 bucket, configure the S3 bucket to enable Static website hosting

-#### 3.In the properties of S3 bucket, configure the S3 bucket to enable Static website hosting

 #### 4.Configure permissions in S3 and add below bucket policy to give read only access to the static web app endpoint